 - Have graduated from a public or private high school or received the equivalent of a high school diploma in this state;

-- Have resided in this state for at least three years as of the date the person graduated from high school or received the equivalent of a high school diploma;
+- Have resided in this state for at least three years as prior to date the person graduated from high school or received the equivalent of a high school diploma;

-- Have registered as an entering student in an institution of higher education not earlier than the 2001 fall semester
+- Have registered as an entering student in an institution of higher education no earlier than the 2001 fall semester

-- Only required if student is not a US Citizen or Permanent Resident –
+Only Required if not a US Citizen or Permanent Resident:

-- Has lived in Texas the 12 months prior to enrollment.
+- Have lived in Texas the 12 months prior to enrollment.

 - Student must be coded as a House Bill student by the Admission’s Office.

-- Student must submit a paper TASFA (Texas Application for State Financial Aid) with all applicable documents by March 15th deadline to the Financial Aid and Enrollment Services Office, in order to be reviewed for potential funding.
+- Student must submit a paper TASFA (Texas Application for State Financial Aid) with all applicable documents by March 15th deadline to the One Stop Enrollment Center, in order to be reviewed for potential funding.